 Matz Says Solving Corporate Woes Will Help Industry Turn Corner

-WASHINGTON -- When the NCUA finalizes its revamped corporate credit union rule and plan for dealing with legacy assets, it will enable the industry to begin turning the corner on a "painstaking and frustrating period," Chairman Debbie Matz told attendees at NAFCU's Congressional Caucus.
+WASHINGTON -- The NCUA's finalization of its revamped corporate credit union rules and plan for dealing with legacy assets will enable the industry to begin turning the corner on a "painstaking and frustrating period," Chairman Debbie Matz told attendees at NAFCU's Congressional Caucus.

 She said the rule, which was scheduled to be released after press time, emphasizes "realism, rigor and responsibility."
-She added that it will strengthen capital requirements, limit the average life of assets to prevent liquidity risks, ban the purchase of private-label backed securities and raise standards for board member requirements.
-She said the rule won't include term limits, a change from the original proposal.
+Matz added that it will strengthen capital requirements, limit the average life of assets to prevent liquidity risks, ban the purchase of private-label asset-backed securities and raise standards for board member requirements.

-Matz said there is "no easy way to un-bundle about $50 billion worth of long-term assets."
+On legacy assets, she said there is "no easy way to unbundle about $50 billion worth of long-term assets."
 A main goal of the agency's plan is to "devise a way to safely deal with legacy assets at the lowest possible cost and consistent with sound public policy."

 The NCUA Board is scheduled to hold a special meeting on Friday afternoon to deal with the corporate rule and legacy assets.